 Q: Come On, You’re Human.
 You Must Secretly Take Sides!

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois, by phone and web.
 She helps couples build great relationships and repair broken ones.
 She is guilty of taking her own side in her relationships, but she’s working on it.